vernonyo/Film-Awards-Predictions/README.md

 ## 🤖 Models Used
 1. Decision Tree
 - Due to the high number of possible results, a classification model such as a decision tree is unsuitable.
-2. Classification Tree
--

 ## 🏆 Conclusion
 - The film's runtime and sales have the highest linear correlation values with the number of oscar wins.
 - Director Rankings and Cast Rankings on the other hand have low linear correlation value with the number of oscar wins.
 - By solely focusing on those films with casts and/or directors in the IMDB Top lists, we further established that summing the cast rankings is not a good predictor of the number of wins a film can obtain at the oscars as the correlation coefficient was near 0.
--
+- For problems with a high number of possible results, classification models are unsuitable.

 ## What did we learn from this project?
 - Extracting data from various webpages using BeautifulSoup
-- Linear Regression
+- Linear Regression with multiple predictor variables
 - Analysing our data to clean properly, such as when the film name was in the "category" column instead of the "film" column in the original dataset
 - Collaborating using Github